Places of worship in Muvattupuzha: Sivankunnu Temple

+Thrikka Sri Krishnaswami Temple

+Thrikka Sri Krishnaswami Temple is one of the oldest temples in the area located in a serene place near Velloorkunnam.
+The chief diety is 'Chathurbahu Vishnu' (four armed Vishnu).
+The present structure of the temple was completed during 2016.

+Vellattu Porkali Bhadrakali Sastha Temple

+This temple is located at Kadathy.

+Sasthamkudy Temple

 Ramakrishna Math

 This Math is known locally for long as Sri Ramakrishna Ashrama.
 It is situated on a little hillock called Ashramam Kunnu and was founded in 1931 on behalf of Ramakrishna Mission by Swami Nirmalananda who was one of the Direct Disciples of Ramakrishna Paramahamsa.
 Though some renovation work was done between 2006 and 2008, this Math still exudes an old world charm.
 This Math has paid host to a number of noted monks of the Ramakrishna Mission starting with Swami Nirmalananda.
 They include Swami Niranjanananda (Junior), Swami Sailajananda (both disciples of Swami Nirmalananda) and others.

 Swami Bhajanananda, in his pre monastic days, was residing in a relative's house near Puzhakkarakavu Bhagavati temple and working in the Agriculture department.
 He wished to become a monk and came to this math.
 He was sent to Swami Agamananda of Kalady Ramakrishna Math who sent him to Swami Yatishwarananda of Bangalore Math.

 Swami Chitswarupananda (1948–78) and Swami Purushottamananda (1978–1997) managed the Ashrama as instructed by Ramakrishna Mission.
 Here stayed and worked for about fifteen months in 1947-48, the future Sangharakshita and Buddharakshita as Angarika Dharmapriya and Angarika Satyapriya.
 In his books `Thousand Petalled Lotus: The Indian Journey of an English Buddhist' and `The Rainbow Road' (both having many common chapters) - Sangharakshita devotes three very informative chapters to the sights he saw and experienced here.
 This began as a branch of Tiruvalla centre of Ramakrishna Mission and at present is a sub-center of Ramakrishna Math, Belur Math under the direct administrative control of its branch center at Kalady.

 After Swami Purushottamananda's demise in 1997, Swami Paramananda was Matadhipathi here for a few months, after which Swami Bhadrananda Puri took charge and continued for eight years till he officially handed over the charge to Swami Atmamaswarupananda, a monk of Ramakrishna Order deputed from the Ramakrishna Math Headquarters at Belur Math.
 Between 2006 and 2008 Swami Sampurnananda was in charge.
 Swami Akshayatmananda is presently in charge since 2010.